13rac1/install-apache-solr/README.md

 This installs the current multi-core Apache Solr 4.6.x in Tomcat 6 on Ubuntu/Debian.

-Only one core is created, additional cores will need to be created manually.
-Drupal specific config files need to be installed manually.

 Install
 -------
 Clone the repository to test with Vagrant: